 On your child's medical form, please provide full insurance information to cover any summer medical expenses.
 You are also responsible for payments related to pre-existing conditions (asthma, allergies, orthodontics, orthopedics, etc.)

-Please consult this page for guidelines and recommendations regarding a visit to HVC.
+- Take a look at guidelines and recommendations regarding a visit to HVC.